-Mexican Quinoa Salad is made with tomatoes, black beans, cilantro, and a lime dressing for a light, and refreshing Tex-Mex spin on Quinoa Salad.
+Mexican Quinoa Salad is made with tomatoes, black beans, cilantro, and a bright lime dressing for a light, and refreshing Tex-Mex spin on Quinoa Salad.

 Notes on Ingredients

 - Quinoa: This recipe can be made with white quinoa, red quinoa, or multi-colored quinoa.